Jaehaks/md-utility.nvim/README.md

 These came across as inconvenient things to me.
 So I made this picker.
 `marksman`'s `vim.lsp.buf.definition()` is very reliable, you can found any files regardless of path in link format.
 I removed `lsp` source from `blink.cmp` after applying this.

+### Usages

+This function can be used in both insert and normal mode.
+`<CR>` is mapped to open `.md` file but it is not applied to other file like image/pdf etc..
+`<C-l>` is mapped to make link to current cursor.
+It remains current mode (normal / insert) when you insert it.

+> [!NOTE]
+> Some options to customize will be added in the future.

 ### settings